Flexberry/dockerfiles/alt.p8-apache2-mono/4/README.md

 ## Functional

 Starting from version `4.6.2.7-1.3.0`, the ability to customize the arguments of tags of XML files is supported.
-If the argument tag of the XML file contains a pattern like `%%%VARIABLE_NAME%%`, then the value of this argument is replaced with the value of the specified variable.
+If the argument tag of the XML file contains a pattern like `%%VARIABLE_NAME%%`, then the value of this argument is replaced with the value of the specified variable.

 The list of corrected files is specified in the environment variable `XMLTEMPLATES`.